marklogic-community/ml-rest-lib/README.md

 The XML vocabulary is used to write declarative descriptions of the endpoints.
-These description include the mapping of URI parts to parameters, additonal parameters, and conditions that must be met in order for the incoming request to match.
+These description include the mapping of URI parts to parameters, additional parameters, and conditions that must be met in order for the incoming request to match.

 The library module contains functions that simplify: